fav-devs/voltagent/README.md

   model: openai("gpt-4o-mini"),
 });

-// Initialize VoltAgent with your agent(s) and custom endpoints new VoltAgent({
+// Initialize VoltAgent with your agent(s)
+new VoltAgent({
   agents: {
     agent,